No items found.

 Address and resolve underlying issues

-EFT can help individuals identify the root of their issues, which can be challenging to access without proper guidance.
-By assisting individuals in understanding the underlying causes of their emotions and working through them, therapists can provide lasting relief from troubling emotions.
+Emotion-focused therapy can help individuals identify the root of their issues, which can be challenging to access without proper guidance.
+Therapists can provide lasting relief from troubling primary emotional responses by assisting individuals in understanding the underlying causes of their emotions and facilitating corrective emotional experiences.

-Working through the emotions causing stress in the relationship can help individuals become better communicators.
-Through EFT, individuals can learn to express their emotions healthily and resolve conflicts more proactively.
+Working through the emotions causing stress in relationships and situations can help individuals become better communicators.
+Through EFIT, individuals can learn to express their emotions healthily and resolve conflicts more proactively.

 Increase understanding and acceptance of one's own emotions